Kentucky Derby Traditions

 Louisville has the race, but Lexington is the place where Derby dreams originate - and where Derby legacies continue long after the horses have crossed the finish line at Churchill Downs.
 Those who have been to Louisville's Churchill Downs on the first Saturday in May know that the Kentucky Derby is the "most exciting two minutes in sports."
 But you haven't really experienced it until you visit Lexington, the Bluegrass city 68 miles east of Louisville.

 Known as Horse Capital of the World, Lexington is the center of the Thoroughbred horse industry.
 Lexington is where the world's top racehorses are bred, born, trained, officially registered, bought and sold, retired and buried.
 And it's been that way since before there even was a Kentucky Derby.

 In Lexington and the surrounding Bluegrass region, you can visit previous Derby champions or perhaps catch a glimpse of a future winner on the world's most famous and beautiful horse farms.
 You can see firsthand how Thoroughbreds are readied to make their run for glory.
 Join sheiks, millionaires and royalty at the world's most prestigious horse auctions.
 See, feel and even taste Derby traditions.
 And enjoy a special vantage point on America's most famous horse race.

 Bluegrass Note: A Derby horse carries with it down the homestretch the hopes and efforts of dozens of people who have been a part of its life: the night watchman at the foaling barn; the stable hand who helped pull the foal; the attendant who led the horse into the sales ring; the groom who feeds and cares for the horse daily; and the exercise rider.
-The Kentucky horse industry is responsible for nearly 80,000 direct and indirect jobs, from artists to veterinarians.
+The Kentucky horse industry is responsible for more than 55,000 direct and indirect jobs, from artists to veterinarians.

 What about the race?